fjod/Reinforced-wiki/Basics/Features.md

 Features define [[channel's|channels]] contract that Tecture forces you to conform with.
 They do declare *possible channel capabilities*.
 Technically they define what methods are available after calling `From<Channel>` and `To<Channel>`.
 Features are pure abstract.
 Ideal feature does not declare any executable code.
 But it is still good place to perform syntax sugar around channel's read and write ends (inputs and outputs).
 Features are being delivered as separate NuGet packages and created from scratch.
 Usually system architect is valid person to create new features.

-Currently Tecture contains 2 features: [ORM](https://github.com/reinforced/Reinforced.Tecture/tree/master/Features/Reinforced.Tecture.Features.Orm) and [SqlStroke](https://github.com/reinforced/Reinforced.Tecture/tree/master/Features/Reinforced.Tecture.Features.SqlStroke).
+Currently there are 2 features available for Tecture: [ORM](https://github.com/reinforced/Reinforced.Tecture/tree/master/Features/Reinforced.Tecture.Features.Orm) and [SqlStroke](https://github.com/reinforced/Reinforced.Tecture/tree/master/Features/Reinforced.Tecture.Features.SqlStroke).

 # Using features with channels